Islamophobia in the United States: History

-Trump administration
+First Trump administration (2016–2020)

-The administration of Donald Trump is often considered to be the most or first truly Islamophobic administration in recent American political history by several scholars.
+The administration of Donald Trump is often considered to be the most or first openly Islamophobic administration in recent American political history by several scholars.
 During Donald Trump's candidacy, he and his campaign made numerous Islamophobic remarks which continued during his presidency along with passing or suggesting policies negatively affecting Muslims.
-This included calling for a "a total and complete shutdown of Muslims entering the United States" and supporting the idea of closing down mosques.
+This included calling for "a total and complete shutdown of Muslims entering the United States" and supporting the idea of closing down mosques.
 During his campaign and into his presidency, Trump expressed interest in creating a national database of all American Muslims and creating a surveillance program aimed at spying on Muslims.
-In an 2016 interview, Trump stated that "Islam hates us" and has repeatedly stated that there is a "Muslim problem" in the United states and around the world.
+In a 2016 interview, Trump stated that "Islam hates us" and has repeatedly stated that there is a "Muslim problem" in the United States and around the world.

 The Trump administration also contained multiple figures that made and spread anti-Muslim remarks, notably Steve Bannon, Michael Flynn, Sebastion Gorka and many others.
 These figures have claimed that Islam is a dangerous ideology, that fear of Muslims is rational or that Islam and the Quran promotes terrorism, among other claims.
 The travel ban enacted by the Trump administration that limited refugees from entering the United States from several counties with significant or majority Muslim populations was seen as being rooted in Islamophobia by several researchers.
-The ban also favored non-Muslim refugees over Muslim ones.
-Although the reason for the ban was claimed for national security reasons, the impact ban negatively affected regular Muslims like citizens, teachers, foreign students, nationals and others who had connections abroad in the affected nations.
+The ban also favoured non-Muslim refugees over Muslim ones.
+Although the reason for the ban was claimed for national security reasons, the impact of the ban negatively affected regular Muslims who were citizens, teachers, foreign students, nationals and others who had connections abroad in the affected nations.
 The ban also exacerbated the demonization of Muslims and surveillance of the community by law enforcement.

 In November 2017, Trump shared anti-Muslim posts from the far-right group Britain First via Twitter.
 Despite facing backlash, a spokesperson for the Trump administration defended the retweet.
 Trump has also attacked Muslim politicians like Ilhan Omar, telling her to "go back to her country" and posting tweets insinuating that she is an extremist.
 Trump has also praised anti-Muslim figures and politicians from around the world and once claimed that Muslim migrants were raising the crime level in Europe and that they have "strongly and violently changed" the cultures of European countries.
-An 2018 analysis found that Islamophobic propaganda in the United States and Europe have become focal in far-right groups and that Trump helped mainstream anti-Muslim views within some sectors of the United states by amplifying said propaganda.
+A 2018 analysis found that Islamophobic propaganda in the United States and Europe have become focal in far-right groups and that Trump helped mainstream anti-Muslim views within some sectors of the United States by amplifying said propaganda.